pg-support/supt-km/docs/5. Systems & Resources/Systems/Logistics Related/Replacement (JIRA).md

 ![[Pasted image 20230920112419.png]]

 - Click “View Issue” and you should see the update information.
-The update Order Number is the one for the RS/RE item, the tracking number can be found on SKULabs (when it’s available).
+The update Order Number is the one for the RE item, the tracking number can be found on SKULabs (when it’s available).
 ![[Pasted image 20230920112445.png]]